crystalClearSky/SudokuSolverChallenge/README.md

 # SudokuSolverChallenge
-This was a challenge issued by Goblin Rockect Engineering
+This was a challenge issued by Goblin Rockect Engineering.